-This study shows that 20.1% purchase from large retails like PetSmart but 23% choose to purchase from speciality pet stores which proves their strength.
+This study shows that 20.1% purchase from large retails like PetSmart, but 23% choose to purchase from specialty pet stores, which proves their strength.

 The percentage of consumers buying online comes out in the lead by a slither at 23.7%.
 This is almost certainly thanks to the success of online retailers like Chewy.